-How very brave you are to cook for a bunch of people yourself instead of going out for dinner or something (but hey, there’s nothing wrong with that).
+How very brave you are to cook for a bunch of people yourself instead of going out for dinner or something (but hey, there is nothing wrong with that).
 Secondly, it really shouldn’t be that much of a stressful business.
-The magic words are (as always): keep it simple.
-Less is more!

 Maybe you can count on somebody to help you out a little?
 Surely you want to spend some time with your guests as well instead of hibernating in your kitchen during Christmas dinner.

 I love Christmas Desserts!

-I have to confess, I am not a natural dessert baker and chef.
+I have to confess that I am not a natural dessert baker and chef.
 So all I want is a dessert that I can prep ahead.
 Preferably something I just have to pop in a hot oven on Christmas Eve, reheat on the stove for just a couple of minutes or take out of the fridge and put it on the dinner table.

 I don’t want to be standing in my friend’s kitchen for 2 hours while everyone else is having fun.
-So I could easily bring my wine poached pears and a tub of mascarpone or that lush tiramisu you can find below in my list!
-Put it on the table and everyone can take as much as pleased.
+So I could easily bring my wine poached pears and a tub of mascarpone or that lush classic Italian tiramisu you can find below in my list!

 So please take a look at these 14 delightful Christmas desserts and enjoy!
 A few are mine, but the biggest chunk of recipes comes from other food bloggers I love.